 SOURCE: Marvin Barrett, “The Silent Guide,” Parabola, v.xi, no. 1.

-Clothing perhaps provides the richest metaphor of the dilemma for the private self and public space – it serves those seeking to make hyperbole of their private personality (and fluctuating nature thereof) – and those seeking to downplay and even hide it.
-In a world of omnipresent security cameras and airport pat downs, the latter traditional notion of clothing to exclude public encroachment on the private (and trustingly sacred) self appears to be increasingly gone with the wind.
-But at Christmas, the use of clothes in a sacred context is important.
-In the Gospel of Luke the angel tells the shepherds: “Do not be afraid; for behold, I bring you good news of great joy which will be for all the people; for today in the city of David there has been born for you a Savior, who is Christ the Lord.
-This will be a sign for you: you will find a baby wrapped in swaddling clothes and lying in a manger.”
+In a world of omnipresent cellphone and security cameras and airport pat downs, a traditional notion of clothing to exclude public encroachment on the private and (trustingly) sacred self appears to be increasingly gone with the wind.
+At Christmas the use of clothes in a sacred context is important.
+In the Gospel of Luke the angel told the shepherds: “Do not be afraid; for behold, I bring you good news of great joy which will be for all the people….there has been born for you a Savior, who is Christ the Lord.
+This will be a sign for you: you will find a baby wrapped in swaddling clothes and lying in a manger” (Luke 2: 10-12).

 SOURCES: Richard Sennett, The Fall of Public Man, W.W.
 Norton, 1976; Joseph Wolf, “Divine Clothing,” Parabola, v.xix, no. 3.